Growing Osmanthus heterophyllus (False Holly): A Comprehensive Guide

 Below is the list of essential tools needed to prune false holly.
 These shrubs benefit for pruning to develop a bushy and well-balanced form.

 - Shears – You will need a standard pair of shears if you grow your false holly as an evergreen hedge or topiaries.
-Some have a notch at the base of the blade that enables cutting thicker stems.

 - Thorn-proof Gloves – This is optional as regular garden gloves work for false holly too.
 The young false holly leaves are not as prickly as the regular holly bush.
 Though you may find the long forearm protection with thorn-proof gloves makes the pruning job more comfortable.